BackupCup/MCDE/README.md

 # Content
-As of right now, the mod adds only one block - the Runic Table.
-It has a crafting recipes, shows up in both REI and Recipe Book.
-There are plans to add a Rerolling Station and Golden Infuser for rerolling enchantments and creating gilded weapons/tools/armor respectively.
+As of right now, the mod adds only two blocks:
+ - Runic Table - the main block, acts as a new enchanting table.
+Randomly generates a list of enchantments that one Item can take.
+There are plans to add a Golding Foundry for gilding the weapons/tools/armor.
+ - Roll Bench - an additional block which rerolls a single enchantment per use, costs lapis lazuli.
+The cost is respective of the level you'd spend to activate this enchantment.

 # FAQ
 ### Can I use your mod in my modpack?